Search

 With each new place comes a need for knowledge and certainty.
 Awareness of your new surroundings gives you the confidence needed to make the most of your trip.
 It saves you the worry of peril.
 Scuba diving is no different.
 Education and self-awareness are key to a safe, successful dive.

-In this beginner’s guide to scuba diving, we go over the most important tips to remember.
-Let’s go over them before you get your feet wet in the exciting, freeing world of diving.
+In this beginner’s guide to scuba diving, we go over the most important tips.
+So let’s go over them before you get your feet wet in the exciting, freeing world of diving.

 Tip #1: Your instructor knows best